 Following induction chemotherapy, patients are re-assessed for response to treatment and assigned to 1 of 2 arms.

-Arm I: Beginning 4-6 weeks after course 3 day 1, patients with complete response or partial response receive carboplatin IV over 30 minutes once a week and undergo low dose intensity-modulated radiation therapy 5 days per week to a total dose of 5600 cGy.
-Treatment repeats every week for up to 6 courses in the absence of disease progression or unacceptable toxicity.
+Arm I: Beginning 4-6 weeks after cycle 3 day 1, patients with complete response or partial response receive carboplatin IV over 30 minutes once a week and undergo low dose intensity-modulated radiation therapy 5 days per week to a total dose of 5600 cGy.
+Treatment repeats every week for up to 6 cycles in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, patients are followed up at 1-2 months for the first year, every 2-3 months for the second year, every 3-4 months for the third year, and then biannually for up to 5 years.

 Marshall Roy Posner

 Secondary IDs NCI-2017-01027